 Andrew and I became the major shareholders of the club on 4 May this year.
 This investment seems like the perfect counterweight to the ownership model of the “Super League” teams, a paradigmatic example of distorted capitalism where profit motives and dividend payments are regarded as the only measure of success.
 Football teams are viewed in high definition around the world but have become untethered from the communities that made them what they are today.

-Buying Grimsby Town FC is an opportunity to place a football club and its values at the centre of a renewal that is already happening in the town, and to amplify the amazing community work that is being done by the football club’s charitable arm for education, diversity and inclusivity.
-We want to show that “levelling up” means recognising the myth of meritocracy and levelling the playing field, rather than assuming that opportunities trickle down.
+Buying Grimsby Town FC is an opportunity to place a football club and its values at the center of a renewal that is already happening in the town, and to amplify the amazing community work that is being done by the football club’s charitable arm for education, diversity, and inclusivity.
+We want to show that “leveling up” means recognizing the myth of meritocracy and leveling the playing field, rather than assuming that opportunities trickle down.
 This can only work if it starts from within the community, with a shared identity that a 143-year-old football club is uniquely positioned to play a huge part in shaping.

 Other resources: